 pl-variable-output element¶

-Displays a list of variables that are formatted for import into the supported programming languages (e.g. MATLAB, Mathematica, Python, or R).
+Displays a list of variables that are formatted for import into the supported programming languages and libraries (e.g. MATLAB, Mathematica, NumPy, R, or SymPy).

 Sample element¶